 Surgery to remove the cancer cells is the only treatment required for most people with (stage I) and (stage II) bowel cancer.

-Segments of the large intestine (large Bowel) is removed that contains the cancer as well as the removal of around 10 to 20 lymph glands, which are examined to determine whether the cancer has spread to other parts of the body.
+Segments of the large intestine (large bowel) is removed that contains cancer as well as the removal of around 10 to 20 lymph glands, which are examined to determine whether cancer has spread to other parts of the body.
 Most bowel cancers can be removed without the need for a permanent colostomy bag.

 Clinical trials in New Zealand are underway to see if reducing the amount of time with chemotherapy to three months makes an overall difference to reducing side effects but still having the desired outcome.